zammad/zammad-admin-documentation/system-maintenance.rst

 Maintenance
 ***********

 If maintenance work on the system is necessary, a number of preparations must be made.
-You can take care of that here.
+You can take care of them here.

 Mode
 ========================